Improving the Quality of Mobile Chest X-rays

 Concern over mobile image quality is perhaps greatest when it comes to X-rays of the chest.
 Ideally, chest studies are performed with the patient in standing position.
 This is important for several reasons.
 One, it prevents blood engorgement of pulmonary vessels, which can compromise image clarity.

 Two, upright positioning permits better visualization of air and fluids in the chest.
-When the patient is imaged while prone, fluids can diffuse themselves across the surfaces of the lung, producing a hazy image.
+When the patient is imaged while supine, fluids can diffuse themselves across the surfaces of the lung, producing a hazy image.
 So mobile imaging can be inherently problematic.
 If a patient must be X-rayed while lying in bed, the above-mentioned factors can compromise image quality from the get-go.

 The issue of radiation scatter in mobile chest X-rays